 These little coasters are so pretty, and such an easy DIY home decor craft.
 I love that you can make them to match any decor by finding the perfect “fancy napkin”.
 You could even decoupage monogram letters to the top to make custom gifts for a wedding or housewarming.

-I am going to use these napkins for all sorts of fun decoupage crafts!
+I am excited to use these napkins for all sorts of fun decoupage crafts!
 I am hoping to use them to make matching vases for the mantle next!